Hareesh-Ravi/Show-Me-A-Story/README.md

      - modify `testgrid_path = /absolute-path-to/browncoherence/bin64/TestGrid` in [entity_score.py](./coherence_vector/entity_score.py)
      - `cd ..` and `sudo cp -r ./browncoherence/data ./browoncoherence/data/bin64/`

-- Download COCO image features and splits as provided by https://github.com/ivendrov/order-embedding and https://github.com/karpathy/neuraltalk from [here](https://drive.google.com/open?id=1hc_Q1nF5rTBqNJNWCoYtK01axQhfAMgX) and put them inside [./data](./data/)
+- Download COCO image features and splits as provided by https://github.com/ivendrov/order-embedding and https://github.com/karpathy/neuraltalk from [here](https://drive.google.com/open?id=16f1Wg80Mf38C7j57ngKjq4v2zjkOr-IS) and put them inside [./data](./data/).
+We use the same specifications for pretraining.

 ## To run codes on VIST data
 Parameters for all processes below can be modified in `config.json`.
 If no file is present, `config.json` is created by `configAll.py` and hence might be valuable to change there as well.
-1. preprocessing
+1. preprocessing (You can SKIP this step by downloading preprocessed files from [here](https://drive.google.com/open?id=1hc_Q1nF5rTBqNJNWCoYtK01axQhfAMgX) and putting them inside [./data/](./data/))
     - `python run.py --preprocess data` to get data files ready
     - `python run.py --preprocess imagefeatures` to get VGG16 features for all images in the data.
 NOTE: This code also removes stories that do not have images.
     - `python run.py --preprocess coherencevectors` to extract coherence vectors for all stories (has to be run after image features are extracted)
-    - NOTE: You can SKIP all the above preprocessing steps by downloading preprocessed files from [here](https://drive.google.com/open?id=1hc_Q1nF5rTBqNJNWCoYtK01axQhfAMgX).
-Extract the folders and files inside [./data/](./data/).
-This has coherence vectors, VIST processed data and its images features extracted using VGG16 and was part of our paper.
+    - NOTE: The preprocessed zip file has coherence vectors, VIST processed data and VIST VGG16 image features, that was part of our paper.
 2. training
-    - `python run.py --pretrain` will train stage 1 model on MS COCO dataset.
+    - `python run.py --pretrain` will pretrain stage 1 model on MS COCO dataset.
     - `python run.py --train stage1` will train stage 1 model on VIST dataset.
     - `python run.py --train cnsi` to train cnsi model stage 2 (uses trained stage 1 model)
     - `python run.py --train nsi` to train nsi model stage 2 (uses trained stage 1 model)